 It was time to find out.

 Where We Stayed

-We stayed at Water Breeze Guesthouse on Maafushi.
+I recommend staying at Sunrise Beach on Maafushi.
 It was great value for money, as I mentioned above.
 We paid around $60 a night and were surprised with what we received in return.
 The owner was super friendly and helpful, the rooms were cleaned every day, the air conditioning and hot shower were great, and the free breakfasts were delicious!
 We were huge fans, and it was my favourite guesthouse from our time in the Maldives.
 Recommended!